tomhenrich/plex/Users/README.md

 * [Mediaclients.wiki](https://mediaclients.wiki/en/Plex) has a bunch of useful info and guides
 * [Plexplainers](https://web.archive.org/web/20250317201942/http://plxplainers.xyz/) is a good resource with screenshots from various app platforms (archived on Wayback Machine as the original has disappeared)

+[^1]: I highly recommend an Apple TV or any Google TV-based device like the ~$30 [Onn 4K](https://www.amazon.com/dp/B0B75QMC7X) for the best experience, but use whatever you've got!